anydexdev/theguideformiphones_mtk/README.md

 | Redmi Note 11 Pro 4G | `viva` `vida` |
 | Redmi Note 12S | `sea` `ocean` |

+> [!WARNING]
+> Read everything of the section you are interested of, and when I say everything, I mean EVERYTHING.
+That will prevent you from having dumb issues.

 ## Index
 1. Definitions
    - [Bootloader](#bootloader)